Reserve Matching with Thresholds: Introduction

-First, in \cref{vaccine allocation}, we give more context regarding the relevance of our model to the problem of vaccine allocation to set the language for the rest of the paper.
-After providing the relevant contextual information, in \cref{model}, we formally introduce the Threshold Model, which constitutes an extension of the reserve system framework.
+In \cref{model}, we formally introduce the threshold reserve model, which constitutes an extension of the reserve system framework.
 In our approach, we do not assume homogeneity of vaccines, but we do assume that patients exhibit indifference towards different vaccines as long as the vaccine is safe for them.
 For each category, we establish beneficiary and eligibility thresholds, assign a specific number of vaccines, and establish a priority ordering.
 The priority orderings and thresholds are permitted to vary arbitrarily across categories.
 We assume that, for each category, the same type of vaccine is used and that patients who meet the eligibility threshold for that vaccine are safely able to receive it.
 The role of beneficiary thresholds is more nuanced.
 Patients who surpass the beneficiary threshold for a particular category are labeled as beneficiaries of that category.
 These individuals are the primary target of the respective categories.
-We aim to maximize the number of beneficiaries that are matched with available vaccines, which we term as \emph{maximality in beneficiary assignment}, consistent with prior literature on smart reserve systems.
-In addition, we introduce another desideratum, \emph{maximality in resource allocation}, which seeks to formalize the notion of allocating as many vaccines as possible to eligible patients, regardless of whether they are beneficiaries or not.
+We aim to maximize the number of beneficiaries that are matched with available vaccines, which we term as \emph{maximum in beneficiary assignment}, consistent with prior literature on smart reserve systems.
+In addition, we introduce another desideratum, \emph{maximum in resource allocation}, which seeks to formalize the notion of allocating as many vaccines as possible to eligible patients, regardless of whether they are beneficiaries or not.

-We formally introduce properties that are desirable in the final allocations of vaccines in \cref{axioms}, which include \emph{Pareto optimality}, \emph{non-wastefulness}, \emph{complying with eligibility requirements}, and \emph{respecting priorities} together with the desiderata described above.
-We separate these properties into two groups as primary desiderata and optimality desiderata.
-To the best of our knowledge, any reserve system that has been proposed explicitly or implicitly imposes all three of our primary desiderata.\footnote{Primary desiderata are complying with eligibility requirements, non-wastefulness, and respecting priorities.}
+We formally introduce properties that are desirable in the final allocations of vaccines in \cref{axioms}, which we categorize into two groups as \emph{feasibility axioms} and \emph{desiderata}.
+The feasibility axioms require a matching to comply with eligibility restrictions and respect priorities within categories.
+We treat these axioms as hard constraints throughout the paper.
+The three desiderata consist of the aforementioned universal domain property together with the two maximum conditions.